XRPLF/xrpl-dev-portal/content/tx-cost.md

 # Transaction Cost #

 In order to protect the Ripple Consensus Ledger from being disrupted by spam and denial-of-service attacks, each transaction must destroy a small amount of [XRP](https://ripple.com/knowledge_center/math-based-currency-2/).
-This _transaction cost_ is designed to increase along with the load on the network, in order to quickly bankrupt abusers while imposing as little cost as possible on legitimate, respectful users.
+This _transaction cost_ is designed to increase along with the load on the network, making it very expensive to deliberately or inadvertently overload the network.

 Every transaction must [specify how much XRP it will destroy](#specifying-the-transaction-cost) in order to pay the transaction cost.